akobr/mono.me/docs/42for.net/introduction.md

 It is recomended to start with [the motivation article](/motivation).

-I offer you two open-source tools.
+Two open-source tools are offered to you.
 The first is a CLI interface with a lot of recomendations about how to manage [mono repository for .net platform](/monorepo/introduction).
 The second is a [modulith architecture](/architecture/modulith) and its [subscription-based platform](/platform/introduction).